Angular vs. React vs. Vue: A 2017 comparison

 A big difference between React and Angular is one-way vs. two-way binding.
 Angular’s two-way-binding changes the model state when the UI element (e.g. a user input) is updated.
 React only goes one way: it updates the model first and then it renders the UI element.
 Angular’s method is cleaner in the code and easier for the developer to implement.
 React’s way results in a better data overview, because the data only flows in one direction (this makes debugging easier).

-Both concepts have there pros and cons.
+Both concepts have their pros and cons.
 You need to understand the concepts and determine if this influences your framework decision.
 The article “Two-way-data binding: Angular 2 and React” and this Stackoverflow question both offer a good explanation.
 Here you can find some interactive code examples (3 years old, for Angular 1 & React only).
 Last but not least, Vue supports both one-way-binding and two-way-binding (one-way by default).

 2.6 Other programming concepts